-Having never really thought about it before, I thought I’d see if I could find out how many weddings I had photographed since 2009.
+Having never really thought about it before, I thought I’d see if I could find out how many weddings I had photographed since 2009 when I became a Wedding Photographer.
 It turns out its been over 150 weddings which blows my mind!
 To think that that many couples have trusted me with their wedding memories is so humbling and has pretty much made my week.

 After all these years there are few things I haven’t seen on a wedding day or experienced.
 Being a wedding photographer means that you have to roll with the punches and get the job done no matter the circumstances and one thing I ensured from the beginning was that I would never bring stress or worry to my Bride’s wedding day.
 No matter what happened on the day or even what had happened in the week leading up the wedding in my personal life, I would make an effort to protect them from it on their wedding day to ensure their first day as husband and wife is as great as it can be.
 Here are just a few things I’ve encountered over the years.

 The wedding when I was bitten by a dog but to this day my client doesn’t know.

 The wedding where I had a coughing fit right as the vows were being declared and I thanked God for auto focus (and always carry cough lozenges with me at a wedding now)